For Bee Removal and Relocation

 How do I remove a bee swarm in Melbourne?

 Swarming is the natural reproduction cycle for bees, and with intense swarming in early Spring, subsiding by Xmas.
 During this stage bees are generally very placid and wont sting unless agitated.
 If they are exposed to weather the good news is that they will move on again to a permanent new home, usually on the very next warm day within the week.
+Otherwise we can pop around to your place to rehome the swarm for a small fee.

 How do I remove a bee hive in Melbourne?